Festivals in Australia

 Darwin Festival (August)

 Yilila, winners of 2006 NT Indigenous Music Awards.
 Courtesy of Yilila.

 The Darwin Festival is an expression of the city's uniqueness, celebrating its multicultural community, youthful energy, tropical climate and great lifestyle.
 The cultural program provides a feast of local, national and international performances to excite, inspire and entertain.
 It includes opera, cabaret, dance, music, film, comedy, the visual arts and workshops – incorporating music and dance from Indigenous, Indonesian and Pacific Island communities.
 There is also a strong visual arts component, with traditional land owners guiding visitors through the many galleries exhibiting Indigenous art.

 Brisbane Festival (September)

-Brisbane Festival is Brisbane's foremost international multi-arts festival, offering an outstanding program of theatre, dance, music, opera, multimedia, and free community events for the residents of Brisbane and its visitors.
-Held every two years, it endeavours to include the entire community in its program of activities by having intellectual rigour, international artistic credibility and an extremely broad grass-roots support base.
+Brisbane Festival is a major international arts festival that explodes onto the scene every September with a thrilling program of music, theatre, dance, opera, circus and major public events such as Sunsuper Riverfire.
+It endeavours to include the entire community in its program of activities by having intellectual rigour, international artistic credibility and an extremely broad grass-roots support base.
 Consequently, Brisbane Festival is about a lot more than just putting on shows.
 It encourages engagement and participation from everyone in the greater community across the wonderful city of Brisbane, the country and the globe.

 Melbourne International Arts Festival (October)

 Melbourne International Arts Festival has a reputation for presenting unique international and Australian events in the fields of dance, theatre, music, visual arts, multimedia, and free and outdoor events over 17 days each October.
 First staged in 1986 under the direction of composer Gian Carlo Menotti, it became the third in the Spoleto Festival series – joining Spoleto, Italy, and Charleston, United States.
 Melbourne's Spoleto Festival changed its name to the Melbourne International Festival of the Arts in 1990.
 In 2003, the festival was renamed Melbourne International Arts Festival.

 Major independent national festivals include: